Can You Become a Dental Assistant Without Going to School?

 Illinois residents: you may be able to attend for $0.

 If you qualify for a WIOA grant (Workforce Innovation and Opportunity Act), the state of Illinois can cover your tuition entirely.
-This is a federal workforce funding program designed to help people get into in-demand careers, and dental assisting qualifies.
+This is a state-funded program designed to help people enter in-demand careers, and dental assisting qualifies.
+We guide students through the process so you're not figuring it out on your own.

-Learn more about the program and the WIOA grant here →
+Learn more about the program and the WIOA grant here

 The Bottom Line